energywebfoundation/pjm-origin-monorepo/packages/utils-demo/README.md

     BiomassGas)
 * <code>cO2UsedForCertificate</code>: amount of CO2 already used for certificates
 * <code>complianceRegistry</code>: complaince as string (none,
-    IREC,
-    EEC,
-    TIGR)
+    REC)
 * <code>otherGreenAttributes</code>: green attributes as string
 * <code>typeOfPublicSupport</code>: type of public support as string

 #### example
 Onboard a new energy producing asset for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the AssetManager Organization)
 </code>.
 The asset has a smart meter connected with the ethereum account <code>0x1112ec367b20d2bffd40ee11523c3d36d61adf1b</code>.
 We're also passing the private key <code>50764e302e4ed8ce624003deca642c03ce06934fe77585175c5576723f084d4c</code> of that smart meter because we want to log new data within the demonstration.<br>
 The asset has a capacity of <code>10000</code> Wh and went into producition on <code>01/01/2018 (1514764800)</code>.
-It's some kind of BiomassGas-powerplant and is compliant to TIGR.
+It's some kind of BiomassGas-powerplant and is compliant to REC.
 In addition, it has the green Attributes of <code>N.A.</code> and also the <code>N.A.</code> type of public support.
 Because we're freshly deploying that asset, it does not have a meterreading thus no need for a filehash. <br>
 The asset is located in <code>Main Street 11, 01234 Anytown, AnyState, USA</code>.
 If you're passing the some GPS coordinates, you will see the location of the asset within the webapplication in the consuming asset detail view.
 Also the certificate once created can only change owners upto 3 times

 <code>